liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 #### Passing parameters as part of URL path [](id=lp-6-1-dgen08-passing-parameters-as-part-of-url-path-0)

 Parameters can be passed as part of the URL path.
 After the service URL, you can append methods parameters in name/value pairs.
-Parameter names must be formed from method argument names, by converting them from camel-case to lowercase separated-by-dash names.
+Parameter names must be formed from method argument names by converting them from camel-case to lowercase separated-by-dash names.
 Example:

 	http://localhost:8080/api/secure/jsonws/dlapp/get-file-entries/repository-id/10172/folder-id/0

-Parameters may be given in **any** order; it�s not necessary to follow the order in which the arguments specified in the method signatures.
+Parameters may be given in **any** order; it's not necessary to follow the order in which the arguments specified in the method signatures.

 When a method name is overloaded, the *best match* will be used: The method that contains the least number of undefined arguments is invoked.